c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

-*   if the I/O operation can be completed immediately, the data is returned
+*   if the I/O operation can be completed immediately, the data are returned
 *   if the I/O operation can’t be completed immediately, an error code is returned indicating that the I/O operation would block or the device is temporarily unavailable

 To complete the I/O operation, the application should busy-wait (make repeating system calls) until completion.